apache/opendal/src/docs/rfcs/1420_object_writer.md

 OpenDAL works well for `read` operations:

 - OpenDAL can seek over content even on services like S3.
-- OpenDAL can retry read from the failing porint without extra read cost.
+- OpenDAL can retry read from the failing point without extra read cost.

 However, OpenDAL is not good at `write`: